 If you need to use longer questions, do so strategically.

 Note: Satisficing is where a respondent only satisfies the minimum requirements necessary to achieve a goal.
-In the case of surveys, satisficing would be submitting a response, regardless if whether their answers reflected their opinion.
+In the case of surveys, satisficing would be submitting a response, regardless of accuracy.

 Don’t ask too many questions.
-The longer a survey is, the worse your completion and response rates will be.
+Stick to those that contribute the most to your overall research goals.
+The longer a survey is, the lower your completion and response rates will be.

-When developing questions and answers, it best to keep respondents in mind.
-Questions that require respondents to recall information can be mentally-taxing and produce inaccurate results or encourage response bias.
+Questions that require people to recall information can be taxing and produce inaccurate results or encourage response bias.

 Recall to past questions

 Respondents may find it hard to recall previous answers, especially in larger projects with multiple pages.
-So, if you do need them to remember a previous answer, make sure the question was not asked too long ago.
+So, if you do need them to remember a previous answer, make sure it was from a recent question.

-Tldr: If they’re on questions 15, don’t ask them to remember their answer for question 2.
+E.g. If they’re on question 15, don’t expect them to remember their answer for question 2.

 Recall to past events

-It’s best to only ask questions that have occurred recently for respondents.
-The further in the past an event took place, the less likely a respondent is to recall their experience clearly.
+It’s best to only ask questions about events that have occurred recently in your respondent’s life.
+The further in the past an event took place, the less likely they are to recall their experience completely.

-E.g. Feedback on a product or service purchased last week will be more reliable than feedback on one purchased last year.
+E.g. Feedback on a product purchase from last week will be more reliable than feedback on one purchased last year.

 Bad Question: What is your income?

-As you can see, the question above is far to general.
+As you can see, the question above is far too general.
 Who’s income?
 What time frame?

 Good Question: What was your yearly household salary in 2016?

-A well written question means the same thing to every respondent.
+A good survey question means the same thing to every respondent.

-There are certain words that trigger emotional responses, create bias or cause offence.
-These loaded words and phrases influence a respondent’s answer choices and skew your results.
+Certain words trigger emotional responses, create bias, or cause offense.
+These loaded words and phrases influence a respondent’s answer choices, which will affect your results.